technosophos/glowbear/README.md

 - `accelerator`: A hotkey (optional).
 - `applescript`: The script to execute when the button is clicked or the acclerator is executed.

+Check out the [examples](examples/glowbear.yaml) directory for more examples.

 ## LICENSE